Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is Trustpower broadband right for me?

-- What Trustpower broadband offers: Broadband plans bundled with your power and gas.
+Trustpower broadband offers broadband plans bundled with your power and gas.

 - The highlights: Discounts for product bundling; a broadband and power join-up bonus.